tabilabs/developer-docs/getting-started.md

 ### Why develop dApps on Tabichain?

-The Tabichain Core Development Team is on a mission to provide the foundational tools necessary for building the cross-chain applications of the future, freeing developers from the confines of today’s siloed blockchains.
+The Tabichain Core Development Team is on a mission to provide the foundational tools necessary for building the cross-chain applications of the future, freeing developers from the confines of today's siloed blockchains.

 Tabichain focuses on cross-chain **innovation** so that developers can build entirely new dApp experiences for their users.
 Deploying smart contracts on Tabichain is **easy**, as the Tabichain blockchain is fully compatible with Ethereum and its rich ecosystem of robust tooling, wallets, explorers, a surplus of assets, and intelligent end-users.